luisotaviodesimone/.files/README.md

 # .files

-This is the repository to host my automatic initial configuration to my Linux developing environment
+This is the repository to host my automatic initial configuration to my Linux developing environment and also some other tool configuration in the `.config` directory

 ### Submodule